microsoft/XamlBehaviorsWpf/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Do you have a great idea for a new featur?
+about: Do you have a great idea for a new feature?
 Suggest an idea and let's talk about it.
 title: ''
 labels: ''